Frequently Asked Questions

 f.
 Any addition or removal of Technical Staff to the echocardiography facility group

-26. How are case studies submitted to IQMH when required?
+23. How are case studies submitted to Accreditation Canada when required?

 Case study submission is not required from all facilities, as case study review will occur on location whenever possible.
-If the EQI team requests case study submission, the number of studies required will depend on the number of modalities in use at your facility.
+If the EQI team requests case study submission, the number of studies required will depend on the number of modalities in use at your facility and your Clinical Specialst will advise the number required.

 Rescheduling/cancellation or not being present and available at the on-site review, particularly on short notice, makes it impossible for EQI Program staff to offer that date to another site, and the site review date can go unfilled.
 Understanding that there are a range of valid reasons for rescheduling or cancelling an on-site review, the full rescheduling guidelines are available in the EQI Program Information.